glenl/gearbox-docs/docs/index.rst

  * The clearance value was moved to an internal constant value.

  * The pressure angle is constrained to a reasonable range.
-This was necessary because too large an angle can result in a base diameter below the root of the gear.
+As with all geometry nodes, if you want to over-ride any default, you can plug in the appropriate constant attribute node.

  * Categorized many node inputs into panels where appropriate.